 How long we keep information we collect about you depends on the type of information, as described in further detail below.
 After such time, we will either delete or anonymize your information or, if this is not possible (for example, because the information has been stored in backup archives), then we will securely store your information and isolate it from any further use until deletion is possible.
 Legislation requires us to keep data for minimum periods, and is subject to audit by government officials.

 Account information: We retain your account information for as long as your account is active and a reasonable period thereafter in case you decide to re-activate the Services.
 We also retain some of your information as necessary to comply with our legal obligations, to resolve disputes, to enforce our agreements, to support business operations, and to continue to develop and improve our Services.
-Where we retain information for Service improvement and development, we take steps to eliminate information that directly identifies you, and we only use the information to uncover collective insights about the use of our Services, not to specifically analyse personal characteristics about you.
+Where we retain information for Service improvement and development, we take steps to eliminate information that directly identifies you, and we only use the information to uncover collective insights about the use of our Services, not to specifically analyze personal characteristics about you.
+For all personal details copy request, under privacy legislation in our jurisdiction, we require a court order through the Freedom of Information (FOI) legal processes to be able to disclose our collected data, as email addresses and requester information could be compromised, and this protects our users and ScoutWired from abuse.
+ScoutWired reserves the right to refuse to provide requested information via email, post, or other methods unless provided for in the FOI order.

-Deactivate your account: If you no longer wish to use our Services, you may be able to deactivate your Services account.
-If you can deactivate your own account, that setting is available to you in your account settings.
+Deactivate your account: If you no longer wish to use our Services, you are able to deactivate your Services account, the setting is available to you in your account settings.
 Please be aware that deactivating your account does not delete your information, it simply deactivates the account.
 For more information on how to delete your information, see below.
+User who have been banned from our systems and services are unable to deactivate accounts, and ScoutWired refuses to delete the minimum required data to prevent you from obtaining access to our services.

 Delete your information: Our Services do not give you the ability to delete certain information about you from within the Service.
 For example, you can remove content within your profile settings.
 Please note, however, that we may need to retain certain information for record keeping purposes, to complete transactions or to comply with our legal obligations.
 You can apply for us to delete your account information so long as you were not a team member or banned from our services.
 When you make such requests, we may need time to investigate and facilitate your request.
 If there is delay or dispute as to whether we have the right to refuse to delete your information, we will restrict any further use of your information until the request is honored or the dispute is resolved.
 If you object to information about you being shared with a third-party app, please disable the app.